EOSLaoMao/EOSGuardian/README.md

 ./build.sh
 ```

-### 2. Deploy it to your account
+### 2. Deploying to Your Account

-make sure your account have enough RAM to deploy:
+First, please ensure your account has sufficient RAM to deploy:

 ```
 cleos set contract YOUR_ACCOUNT ../safeguardian/